fox-yer/fox-yer.github.io/README.md

-# افغان خراسان - Afghan Khorasan Privacy Policy
+# Afghan Khorasan Privacy Policy

-افغان خراسان - Afghan Khorasan values your privacy.
+Afghan Khorasan values your privacy.
 This Privacy Policy informs you of your choices and our practices regarding any information you provide to us and that we collect.

 ## Information We Collect